 Nomad – No, copies full packages

-The OneSite server compresses each package while acquiring it, and publishes a highly compressed copy of it.
+The OneSite server compresses each package while acquiring it and publishes a highly compressed copy.
 This compressed copy is then sent across the WAN.

-In my testing, I created an AutoCAD package with all prerequisites, with a total size 3 GB.
-OneSite compressed it down to 2 GB before sending over the WAN, and then re-expanded it into the client cache.
+In my testing, I created an AutoCAD package with all prerequisites, with a total size of 3 GB.
+OneSite compressed it to 2 GB before sending over the WAN and then re-expanded it into the client cache.

 Nomad Master clients copy full expanded packages directly from the DP, so there is no compression.